Saltine cracker: Uses

 Saltines are commonly dipped or crumbled in soups, chilis, stews, and eaten with, or crumbled into, salads.
 Typically they are sold in boxes containing two to four stacks of crackers, each wrapped in a sleeve of waxed paper or plastic.
 In restaurants, they are sometimes found in small wrapped plastic packets of two crackers, which generally accompany soup or salad.
 Cracker meal, a type of coarse to semi-fine flour made of crushed saltine crackers, may be used as toppings for various dishes; breading for fried or baked poultry, fish or red meats; or as a thickener for meatloaf, soups, stews, sauces, and chilis.

 As a home remedy, saltines are consumed by many people in order to ease nausea, diarrhea (see bland diet), and to settle an upset stomach.

 Saltine crackers have also been frequently included in military field rations (Meal, Ready-to-Eat, or MRE) in the United States.

 Baking process

-Saltines have been compared to hardtack, a simple unleavened cracker or biscuit made from flour, water, and sometimes salt.
-However, unlike hardtack, saltines include yeast as one of their ingredients.
-Soda crackers are a leavened bread that is allowed to rise for twenty to thirty hours.
-After the rise, alkaline soda is added to neutralize the excessive acidity produced by the action of the yeast.
+Saltines have been compared to hardtack, a simple unleavened cracker or biscuit made from flour, water, fat, and sometimes salt.
+However, unlike hardtack, saltines include yeast as a leavening agent, which causes the dough to rise.
+Soda crackers are allowed to rise for twenty to thirty hours, then alkaline soda is added to neutralize the excessive acidity produced by the action of the yeast.
 The dough is allowed to rest for three to four more hours, to relax the gluten, before being rolled in layers and then baked.

 Flat saltine crackers have perforations on their surfaces.
-During baking, the outer layer of the dough hardens first, restricting out-gassing of evolved gasses.
-The perforations connect the top surface to the bottom surface to prevent the cracker from pillowing as a result of these evolved gasses.
+During baking, the outer layer of the dough hardens first, restricting out-gassing of evolved gases.
+The perforations connect the top surface to the bottom surface to prevent the cracker from pillowing as a result of these evolved gases.